 Eight tests will be given over material covered in the textbook.
 Several chapters will be tested at one time, as indicated on the class schedule.
-Tests are a combination of multiple-choice and writing.
 Some tests will be given in the lab setting (indicated on the assignments list).
 Missed tests can be made up in the Testing Center.
 The Testing Center is located in the Business and Computer Technology Building.
 Students should make arrangements with the professor to make-up a test.
 The final exam is a comprehensive test and will be in multiple-choice format.